 wrong outdated information.

 So aside from reading through the reviews, we also suggest that you further research about your chosen hostel before going through the booking process.

 Good to know: Here on Hostelgeeks we also try our best to keep everything up to date.
 Hostels send us their updates, but sure enough we even spotted a few times outdated information for small things like included breakfast and airport pick-up.

 Booking through Hostelworld is easy.

-You’ll get a breakdown for what you’re about to pay, which may include a flat booking fee for using Hostelworld.
+You will get a breakdown for what you’re about to pay, which may include a deposit and down-payment to secure your reservation.

 For payments, you may use a

 - valid credit card